Image

 Senior Fellow

-Dr. Liz Sherwood-Randall is rejoining the Belfer Center as a Senior Fellow and Director of the Initiative on Bioconvergence, Biosecurity, and Bioresilience (IB3).
-This new endeavor is situated within the Program on Emerging Technology, Scientific Advancement and Global Policy
+Dr. Liz Sherwood-Randall is currently a Senior Fellow at the Harvard Kennedy School Belfer Center for Science and International Affairs.
+She is the Director of the Initiative on Bioconvergence, Biosecurity, and Bioresilience (IB3), which is situated within the Program on Emerging Technology, Scientific Advancement and Global Policy.

-From January 2021 until January 2025, Dr. Sherwood-Randall served as the White House Homeland Security Advisor and Deputy National Security Advisor, spearheading Federal crisis management for a wide range of challenges including mass shootings, domestic and international terrorist attacks, extreme weather events, and critical infrastructure disruptions.
-She drove Federal efforts to strengthen national preparedness for and resilience to future threats.
+Dr. Sherwood-Randall has had a trailblazing career in national and homeland security, serving in key leadership roles at the White House, the Department of Energy, and the Department of Defense.
+Most recently, she worked in the West Wing from 2021-2025 as the Assistant to the President for Homeland Security and Deputy National Security Advisor.
+In that high stakes position, she pioneered Federal efforts to strengthen national preparedness for and resilience to emerging threats.
+She spearheaded Federal crisis management for a wide range of challenges including mass shootings, domestic and international terrorist attacks, extreme weather events, and critical infrastructure disruptions.
 She guided the development and implementation of new strategies to counter terrorism at home and around the world.
-She innovated new policies to prevent, prepare, and respond to natural and pernicious biological risks, including mpox, avian flu, and the convergence of advances in biotechnology and artificial intelligence.
-To disrupt the synthetic opioid supply chain and save American lives, she built a counter-fentanyl campaign involving Mexico, Canada, and China, and mobilized a global coalition of more than 80 partner countries.
+She innovated policies to prevent, prepare, and respond to natural and pernicious biological risks, including mpox, avian flu, and the convergence of advances in biotechnology and artificial intelligence.
+She built a counter-fentanyl campaign involving Mexico, Canada, and China, and mobilized a global coalition of more than 80 partner countries to disrupt the synthetic opioid supply chain and save American lives.

-During the Obama Administration, Dr. Sherwood-Randall served in three roles: Deputy Secretary of Energy (2014-2017); White House Coordinator for Defense Policy, Countering Weapons of Mass Destruction and Arms Control (2013-2014); and Senior Director for Europe on the National Security Council (2009-2013).
+During the Obama Administration, Dr. Sherwood-Randall served in three successive roles: Deputy Secretary of Energy (2014-2017); White House Coordinator for Defense Policy, Countering Weapons of Mass Destruction and Arms Control (2013-2014); and Senior Director for Europe on the National Security Council (2009-2013).
 She served in the Clinton Administration as Deputy Assistant Secretary of Defense for Russia, Ukraine, and Eurasia (1994-1996).
 At the beginning of her career, she served as Chief Foreign Affairs and Defense Policy Advisor to Senator Joe Biden.
+She has been repeatedly recognized for her leadership, including with the Secretary of Energy Exceptional Service Award, the Department of Defense Nunn-Lugar Trailblazer Award, and the Department of Defense Medal for Distinguished Public Service.

-Dr. Sherwood-Randall has taught and conducted research at universities and think tanks including Harvard, Stanford, the Georgia Institute of Technology, and the Council on Foreign Relations.
-She has been involved with the Kennedy School over many years, including as a Founding Principal of the Harvard-Stanford Preventive Defense Project (with Ash Carter) and as Associate Director of the Strengthening Democratic Institutions Project (with Graham Allison).
+Dr. Sherwood-Randall has taught, conducted research, and mentored students at universities and think tanks including Harvard, Stanford, the Georgia Institute of Technology, and the Council on Foreign Relations.
 She has also advised national laboratories, power grid and cybersecurity startups, and energy investment funds.

-Born and raised in Los Angeles, Dr. Sherwood-Randall graduated from Harvard College and received her doctorate in international relations as a Rhodes Scholar at Balliol College of Oxford University.
+Born and raised in Los Angeles, she graduated from Harvard College and received a Rhodes Scholarship to study at Oxford University, where she completed her doctorate in international relations.
 She is married to Dr. Jeffrey Randall, a neurosurgeon in the California Bay Area, and they have two sons.